osscda/kedahttp/docs/COMPONENTS.md

 ### Processing a Request

 An incoming request to the system will reach the proxy first.
-When it does, the proxy first publishes an event over [NATS streaming](https://github.com/nats-io/stan.go).
+When it does, the proxy first publishes an event to [Redis](https://redis.io).
 After this point, it forwards the request to a [Kubernetes `Service`](https://kubernetes.io/docs/concepts/services-networking/service/) for the backend intended to serve the request.
 This backend might not currently have any running containers.

 KEDA (detailed below) is responsible for scaling (up and down) the pods that the `Service` load balances over.